Lake Country Travel Guide

-Lake Garda (known locally as Lago di Garda) is the most popular of Italy's northern lakes and has a temperate climate to complement its magnificent setting.
+Lake Garda is the most popular of Italy's northern lakes and has a temperate climate to complement its magnificent setting.
 The lake towns of Riva, Gardone Riviera and Sirmione can be reached via buses, hydrofoils and ferries from Desenzano.
 The town of Sirmione boasts the relics of Roman civilisation and a magnificent medieval castle.
-The Sirmione Spa, the largest privately owned thermal treatment centre in Italy, offers invigorating therapy from its sulphurous waters.
-Gardone Riviera was once the playground of the rich and famous and is now the recreational haunt for many a tourist.
+The Sirmione Spa offers invigorating therapy through its sulphurous waters, while Gardone Riviera was once the playground of the rich and famous and is now the recreational haunt for many tourists.
 The hills beyond Gardone are perfect for walking and enjoying the scents of nature bursting from the lemon groves.
-The alpine cliffs are a perfect spot from which to hike, mountain bike and windsurf.
-The picturesque pebble beaches provide a slower, languid soaking-up-the-sun holiday experience.
+The alpine cliffs are a great spot from which to hike and mountain bike, with the picturesque pebble beaches below providing a slower, languid and more tranquil holiday experience.

 Become our Lake Country Travel Expert